Brand architecture: Branded house and House of brands

 In academic literature typically two terms are referred to, when brand architecture or brand clusters are explained.
-The terms Branded House and House of Brands where popularized by Dr. David Aaker.
+The terms Branded House and House of Brands were popularized by Dr. David Aaker.

 Branded House

 Is specialised by having a strong master brand with sub brands also carrying the master brand.
 FedEx is an example of a master brand with FedEx Freight as a sub brand.
 This tactic is normally used, when companies intend to use the master brands brand equity to held the sub brand.

 House of Brands

 With this tactic there is no visible link between the master brand and the sub brands.
-Procter and Gamble is a popular example where Proctor and Gamble is the master brand with hundreds of sub brands like Oral-B and Pampers below.
+Procter and Gamble is a popular example where Procter & Gamble is the master brand with hundreds of sub brands like Oral-B and Pampers below.